UW Medical Education in Spokane

 "The highlights of the Spokane experience include small class size, beautiful campus, supportive administration, motivated faculty, excellent involvement with the medical community and opportunities to participate in clinical medicine early on." -UWSOM Student, Spokane

-UWSOM Spokane students spend their foundations phase studying on the Gonzaga University campus.
-Starting in the fall of 2016, the UWSOM will accept 20 additional students who will spend their Foundations Phase in Spokane (60 students total).
-Many Spokane UWSOM students report that the small class size enables them to quickly get to know their peers and to study and socialize with them.
+Starting fall of 2016, the UWSOM accepted 20 additional students to spend their Foundations Phase in Spokane (60 students total) to study on the Gonzaga University campus.
+Many Spokane UWSOM students report that the relatively small class size enables them to quickly get to know their peers and to study and socialize with them.
 They like the close contact they have with the UWSOM Spokane staff, faculty, and clinical instructors.
 Students appreciate the one-on-one relationships and weekly visits with their physician preceptors as well as that their schedule includes time for them to volunteer for community service and take advantage of clinical practice opportunities.
-Spokane’s smaller medical community reduces obstacles and promotes getting involved.
+Spokane’s smaller medical community promotes getting involved.

 One of the things I like best about our curriculum is the integration of our basic science classes with clinical experiences.
 It’s incredibly exciting this early in our education when you learn about something in class one day and get to see and apply it to real patient the next.
 It makes the material that much more memorable. -UWSOM Student, Spokane